 The wallet supports private keys import, so you can move your funds from any other wallet to Atomic in a few clicks.

 Interestingly, Atomic Wallet provides its interface for custom tokens, so anyone is able to add their custom tokens by importing a smart contact address.
-That’s a quite convenient option when it comes to ICO campaigns.
+That’s quite a convenient option when it comes to ICO campaigns.

-Regarding the latter, Atomic is planning to release its underlying ERC20 token by the end of 2018 and now is running a bounty program where everyone may participate before the public sale.
+Regarding the latter, Atomic is planning to release its underlying ERC20 token by the end of 2018 and is now running a bounty program where everyone may participate before the public sale.

-To sum up, Atomic Wallet seems to be a quite non-typical cryptocurrency project.
+To sum up, Atomic Wallet seems to be quite a non-typical cryptocurrency project.
 In one place, you can manage 300+, exchange and buy some of them, try innovative Atomic Swaps, get access to custom tokens and participate in the bounty.
 And all these features are performed in a non-custodial manner.

 It is a small device with an OLED screen, which connects via a USB to your personal computer or phone.
 Its fundamental purpose is to store your private keys offline and sign transactions.

 The initial setup is a bit different from the Ledger Nano devices.

 With Trezor Model T, when you first connect it to your PC, it shows a nine-digit pin code on its OLED screen.
 You must enter the same pin code by clicking on your corresponding PC screen.
 This code is generated randomly every time you connect Trezor and ensures that even a tampered PC can’t get your pin.

 After entering the pin, you will be asked to write your 24-word recovery seed.
 Again, you need to keep your recovery key safe because this is the only way you will be able to restore your bitcoins.